1.9.1: Travel Reimbursement Policy

 The Finance Office maintains a trial balance of all outstanding cash advances.
 If expense reports have not been returned within the allotted 30 days, the advance recipient and their Department Manager will be sent a notice requesting that an expense report be completed.
 No future advances will be approved until the outdated expense report has been received by the Finance Office.
 If after 120 days, the advance will become a taxable transaction to the employee and the payroll department will be notified to access the appropriate taxes on the employee paycheck and list the excess funds.

-Payment of reasonable moving expenses, up to a set amount, from non-federal unit funds may be authorized by President as part of the recruitment package for new full-time, regular status administrators, faculty and exempt staff moving at least 75 miles and whose relocating principal residence is within 40 miles of the assigned University workstation.
-Such payment is not an entitlement and is negotiated on a case-by-case basis, and is coordinated by the Human Resources Department.
+The University provides reimbursement of moving/relocation expenses as part of the recruitment package for new full-time, regular status administrators, faculty and exempt staff moving at least 75 miles and whose relocating to a principal residence within 40 miles of the assigned University.
+Grant and contract funded positions are not eligible for moving/relocation funds, unless the grant or contract provides funding.

 Reimbursement of non-deductible expenses to an individual and/or employee is considered income and will be reported to the IRS.